rovmenon/rovmenon.github.io/projects.md

 **Software Used**: Python

 As part of a class project, I collaborated on a deep learning project focused on predicting location based on major city photos.
 Developed a CNN architecture, including a custom model and ResNet-based variants finally creating a Gradio interface for seamless interaction with the model, enabling a real-time prediction of city locations from images with a 40% accuracy.

-A fellow classmate created the repo and can be accessed here: https://github.com/dskahill/city-photo-deep-learning
+To learn more about this project, please visit the corresponding GitHub repository [here](placeholder).

 **Roadside Reflectors Impact on Nighttime Driving Speeds**: